DSRCorporation/hedera-did-sdk-py/docs/dev/index.md

 The repository contains the Python SDK for managing DID Documents and AnonCreds Verifiable Credentials registry using Hedera Consensus Service.

-TODO: Update package link
-This library is using [Hiero Python SDK](https://github.com/nadineloepfe/hedera_sdk_python).
+This library is using [Hiero Python SDK](https://github.com/hiero-ledger/hiero-sdk-python).